 The Lodge itself is available for special events and can accommodate large parties with catering and bar facilities.
-This resort features hiking trails, Petrified Forest & Museums, an outdoor pool, wedding chapel, game and gift shops.
+This resort features hiking trails, Petrified Forest & Museums, an outdoor pool, a wedding chapel, and game, and gift shops.
 The Elk Creek Lodge is ideally suited for large family reunion gatherings or weddings.

 7. Cedar Shore Resort

-Sporting the lodge, cabin and various campsites, the Arrowhead Cedar Shore Resort is located on the Marina in Oacoma.
+Sporting the lodge, cabin, and various campsites, the Arrowhead Cedar Shore Resort is located on the Marina in Oacoma.
 With the open water of the Missouri River on its doorstep, the resort specializes in outdoor activities, supporting fishing and hunting tourists.
-The site event boasts its own Clay Shooting course.
+The site even boasts its own Clay Shooting course.

-The resort also hosts 2 restaurants, with the Bridges providing casual, family friendly fair and a happy hour for the adults, with the Waterfront Grill pops up on the deck overlooking the Missouri River and specializes in some hefty and juicy steaks.
-As far as accommodation is concerned, you can choose between lodge rooms, cottages and campgrounds, but don’t be fooled because each of these rooms are unique designed providing ample space and convenience.
+The resort also hosts 2 restaurants, with the Bridges providing a casual, family-friendly fair and a happy hour for the adults, and with the Waterfront Grill pops up on the deck overlooking the Missouri River and specializes in some hefty and juicy steaks.
+As far as accommodation is concerned, you can choose between lodge rooms, cottages, and campgrounds, but don’t be fooled because each of these rooms are uniquely designed providing ample space and convenience.

 8. The Holy Smoke Resort